PelionIoT/greaseLib-older/README.md

 - Support for custom log routing (`logMeta`)
 - Support for a fast, Unix socket log sink using UNIX datagram
 - Support for std syslog socket

+Documentation:

+The source.
+Perhaps we will have time to add some eventually.

+But see `standalone_test_logsink.c` to get started.